aai-institute/pyDVL/docs/value/classwise-shapley.md

     )
     ```

 ???
-Surface of the discounted utility function
+"Surface of the discounted utility function"
     The level curves for $f(x)=x$ and $g(x)=e^x$ are depicted below.
 The lines
     illustrate the contour lines, annotated with their respective gradients.
     ![Level curves of the class-wise